glasergl/LaTeX-Keycards/README.md

 - Keycards printable to be used to learn without any digital screens

 ### Usage
-1. Download the repository content and follow the guide in `main.tex`.
+1. Download the repository content and follow the guide in `main.tex`
 1. Print the PDF as A4 format without double page printing
 1. Cut out the keycards with scissors
-1. Bend the title part to the back
+1. Bend the title part of each keycard to the back
 1. Start learning